kfinn/windowshade/README.md

 # About

-This is the Windowshade Chrome Extension, soon to be available on the Chrome App Store.
+This is the Windowshade Chrome Extension, available [on the Chrome App Store](//chrome.google.com/webstore/detail/windowshade/hjjgbonlbpglkgemffbbjllpiifdcfga).
+Replaces the new tab page with a clock that shows the current color of the sky.
+Inspired by a night I accidentally pulled an all-nighter and didn't realize the sun was already up.

 # Everything else